-(a) Meetings and Minutes.
+- (a) Meetings and Minutes.
 Unless otherwise agreed by the Parties, during the Collaboration Term for each Program, the JSC shall meet [] and the JRC shall meet [] to address matters within its jurisdiction with respect to such Program.
 Meetings of any Joint Committee may be held in person or by audio or video teleconference; provided, that unless otherwise agreed by the Parties, the location of any such in-person meetings shall alternate between locations designated by Gilead and locations designated by Hookipa.
 The applicable Joint Committee Co-Chairs shall be responsible for scheduling meetings and setting agendas based on the input of each Party.
 The applicable Joint Committee Co-Chairs shall prepare and circulate for review and approval of the Parties minutes of each meeting promptly after the meeting.
-The Parties shall agree on the minutes of each meeting promptly, but in no event later than the next meeting of the applicable Joint Committee.

-(b) Procedural Rules.
+The Parties shall agree on the minutes of each meeting promptly, but in no event later than the next meeting of the applicable Joint Committee. - (b) Procedural Rules.
 Each Joint Committee shall have the right to adopt such standing rules as shall be necessary for its work to the extent that such rules are not inconsistent with this Agreement.
 A quorum of a Joint Committee shall exist whenever there is present at a meeting at least two (2) representatives appointed by each Party.
 Each Joint Committee shall take action by consensus of the representatives present at a meeting at which a quorum exists, with each Party having a single vote irrespective of the number of representatives of such Party in attendance, or by a written resolution signed by at least two (2) representatives appointed by each Party.
-Employees or consultants of either Party that are not representatives of the Parties on a Joint Committee may attend meetings of such Joint Committee; (ii) shall not be counted when determining whether a quorum exists at any such meeting; and (iii) shall be bound by obligations of confidentiality and non-disclosure equivalent to those set forth in Article 12.
+Employees or consultants of either Party that are not representatives of the Parties on a Joint Committee may attend meetings of such Joint Committee; provided, however, that such attendees: (i) shall not vote or otherwise participate in the decision-making process of the Joint Committee; (ii) shall not be counted when determining whether a quorum exists at any such meeting; and (iii) shall be bound by obligations of confidentiality and non-disclosure equivalent to those set forth in Article 12.
 A Party's representative on the JSC may also serve as such Party's representative on the JRC and vice versa; provided, that such representative has the requisite experience and seniority to enable such person to make decisions on behalf of such Party with respect to the issues falling within the jurisdiction of the relevant Joint Committee.